lupyuen/pinetime-rust-mynewt/rust/app/src/dfu.md

     PineTime Firmware Developers shall implement a Reboot or Watchdog feature, so that the Owner won't have to wait for the battery to drain completely before rolling back the firmware.

 1. __Allow flashing of firmware that doesn't implement firmware update__: Implementing the firmware update functionality may not be feasible for some types of PineTime firmware.
-Here's how we shall allow them to be flashed...
+(Some firmware developers may get stuck at the NimBLE Porting Layer) Here's how we shall allow such firmware to be flashed...

     As long as the firmware adopts the proposed Flash ROM Layout, and includes the MCUBoot Image Header, we shall allow the firmware to be flashed via PineTime's factory-installed firmware (which could be based on FreeRTOS, Mynewt, RIOT, Zephyr, ...)